sawhney17/logseq-citation-manager/readme.md

 - `smartsearch`
 	- This is a toggle that allows you to use fuzzy search for the search, depends on your own use case and preference.
 - `indexAbstracts`
 	- This is a toggle that allows you to index the abstract of the reference in the search.
-This can make search results more relevant but is expensive from a performance perspective
+This can make search results more relevant but can also slow down the search.
 - `templatePage`
 	- This is the path to the page template that will be used to create pages for the references.
 Simply create a page and name it whatever you want.
 Type the name of the page here.
 The page can use dynamic variables like {type}, {author}, {citekey}, {author lastname}, {abstract} etc.
 	- When you create a page via a citation, the page will follow the template of the specified page and will automatically resolve the dynamic variables to it's actual values.
 You can use any field from the reference as a dynamic variable.